 The following highly recognized researchers in the field of oxide semiconductors gave introductional tutorial talks:

 - Claudine Chopin-Noguera (CNRS INSP and Sorbonne Université, Orsay/Paris, France):

-Oxide Surfaces − Theory and Experiments
+Oxide Surfaces and Thin Films

 - Regina Dittmann (Forschungszentrum Jülich, Deutschland):